 Repurposing Furniture and Other Items

 Repurposing home items is a great way to "keep it green."
-Consider items for your space from local thrift stores, garage sales, and flea markets, where you can find just about anything you need for your decorating ideas, including real wood furniture, and handmade and vintage items.
+Consider items for your space from local thrift stores, garage sales, and flea markets.
+These spots likely have just about anything you need for your decorating ideas, including real wood furniture, and handmade and vintage items.

 Garage Sale